mysql/mysql-utilities/docs/man/mysqlserverclone.rst

    connection information for source server in the form:
    <user>:<password>@<host>:<port>:<socket>

-.. option:: --verbose
+.. option:: -v, --verbose

-   display additional information during operation
+   control how much information is displayed. e.g., -v = verbose, -vv = more verbose, -vvv = debug

 .. option:: --new-data <path to new datadir>